Configuring DROID for Precision Format Identification in Archival Digitization Workflows

 except subprocess.CalledProcessError as e:

-raise RuntimeError("Format identification failed due to malformed input or CLI error.")
+raise RuntimeError("Format identification failed: malformed input or CLI error.")

 except subprocess.TimeoutExpired: